 One major reason to own a pet is to stroke them and show them the love that you feel toward them.
 Cats, however, aren’t always so thrilled with that idea.
+You may have been completely cautious about it.
+You may have tried to learn proper cat petting techniques so as not to get mauled.
 Cats are known for their sass, feistiness, and — ultimately — their inexplicable behavior.
 They are like little, adorable divas that don’t seem to know exactly what they want.
 They purr and rub against you until you pet them, but then they’ll scratch you out of nowhere when they’ve had enough.
 This type of behavior is hard to understand, especially when you compare them to the friendly, loving nature of (most) dogs.
 Even though cats seem to lash out and scratch people for no reason, there is usually an explanation for their behavior.
 Luckily, knowing why they behave this way is the best way to prevent getting your arm torn up out of nowhere.

 Your cat typically always warns you before they are about to strike.
 The only way to see it coming is to be aware of the key body language features that your cat will display.
 Body language is important to look out for during petting or grooming sessions.
 While some cats could be petted for hours on end, others have a strict limit.
 When a cat is stroked for too long, they can become overstimulated.
 Overstimulation will make a cat want the petting session to end abruptly.
 They obviously can’t ask you to stop, so they lash out and scratch to let you know they are done.
 It may not be the nicest way to ask you to stop, but it is the only way they know how.
 Narrowed eyes, retracted ears, and tail-wagging are key signs that your cat is done being petted.
 Learn to look out for key signs to ensure a happier ending to any petting session.